RalkeyOfficial/terminal-config/README.md

 Alternatively, you can use [this link](https://www.microsoft.com/store/productId/9MZ1SNWT0N5D?ocid=pdpshare).

 ### WSL Debian (Optional)
-*Only recommended if you have Linux experience.*
-Open PowerShell as Administrator and run the following command:
+⚠*Only recommended if you have Linux experience.*⚠ Open PowerShell as Administrator and run the following command:
 ```powershell
 wsl --install -d Debian